 The first thing to note is that Insignia TV sets come in a wide range of options.
 There are small screens, big TVs, those with 4K HDR and even those with integrated Amazon Fire TV.
 Here we'll show you what's on offer and help you decide if they're worth buying.

 Short answer: Insignia TVs offer a broad range of features for not much money, so if you're on a tight budget, they're definitely worth considering.
-However, if you're expecting stunning contrast ratios and superb 4K picture quality, you might be disappointed – at the price, it's doubtful the TVs will be able to compete with high-end Sony TVs, Samsung TVs and LG TVs.
+However, if you're expecting stunning contrast ratios and superb 4K picture quality, you might be disappointed – at the price, it's doubtful the TVs will be able to compete with high-end Sony, Samsung and LG TVs.

 But if you're looking for a second set for a bedroom, will be mostly watching in the daytime, or just want the TV on in the background while you do something else, they'll likely serve you well.
 But if you want a centrepiece for movie night, you'd probably be better off spending a bit more and going for a big-name brand.
-That said, with the Black Friday and Cyber Monday sales upon us, Insignia TVs are sure to feature in some very tempting TV deals.
+That said, with the seasonal sales upon us, Insignia TVs are sure to feature in some very tempting TV deals.

 Insignia Amazon Fire TV Edition